Brasil-Rental-Karts/brk-backend/README.md

 ### Using Docker Compose (Recommended)

 1. Make sure Docker and Docker Compose are installed on your system
-2. Run the following command to start PostgreSQL and PgAdmin:
+2. Run the following command to start PostgreSQL:

 ```bash
 docker-compose up -d